dwastberg/pyraymesh/README.md

 ### Traverse the BVH

 If you want to traverse the BVH and get all triangles that are along a ray in the BVH, you can use the `traverse` or `traverse_all` method.
-These are useful if you want to do some custom processing on the triangles that are potentially intersected by a ray.
+These are primarily useful if you want to implement custom intersection logic or do some custom processing on the triangles that are potentially intersected by a ray.
 The `traverse_all` method returns a list of triangle IDs of all triangles potentially intersected by the ray.
 The `traverse` method returns a generator that you can use to traverse the BVH.
 If you know you will need all, or most, of the triangles, it is recommended to use `traverse_all` as it is faster.
-If you are likely to break early from the loop, you can use `traverse` fpr better performance and use less memory.
+If you are likely to break early from the loop, you can use `traverse` for better performance and use less memory.

 ```python
 origin = [0, 0, 10]